 Hello!
 Welcome to my site.

-I work on electricity markets, climate policy and energy transitions.
+I am an Associate Professor in the Department of Economics and School of Public Policy at the University of Calgary where I work on electricity markets, climate policy and energy transitions.
 I tend to use empirical methods to evaluate policy effectiveness and better understand consumer and firm behaviour.
 My goal is to bring rigorous evidence to help policy makers craft better policy.